 While Myspace failed to achieve world domination, its developers and other early social networking websites recognized the momentous appeal of user-generated content.
 However, no one could have predicted the extent that UGC would play in marketing in the years to come.
 Today, brands depend on platforms like YouTube, Facebook, Instagram, TikTok and Twitch to advertise to new users and build brand loyalty.

-We are currently witnessing a transformation in how online platforms take advantage of USG to drive engagement.
+We are currently witnessing a transformation in how online platforms take advantage of UGC to drive engagement.
 Complex algorithms are designed to serve users with content they are most likely to watch and stay engaged with.
-What started as a recommendation sidebar on YouTube has forever changed the consumer’s journey.
+What started as a recommendation sidebar on YouTube has forever changed the consumer’s journey throughout the entire internet.

-Chinese developers from TikTok took user-generated content to another level by giving them tools to make more engaging video content.
-Today, TikTok is rapidly gaining traction as the go-to social network for Gen Z.
+Chinese developers from TikTok took UGC to another level by giving their userbase the tools to make more engaging video content.
+Today, TikTok is rapidly gaining traction as the go-to social network and search engine for Gen Z.

 Incorporating trends, sounds and visual effects into their software give TikTok creators tools to keep their audience engaged and effectively reach new viewers.
 While Instagram and Facebook have been slowly limiting reach, TikTok provides every creator with the chance to go viral.
 The algorithm pushes all videos to feeds outside their following and tests engagement metrics.
 Videos that perform well are added to more feeds helping the video to reach new users.

 Amazon’s Twitch platform, once used primarily for gamers, is a growing platform for all types of UGC.
 The infrastructure available to Twitch creators also offers new opportunities to engage with their audience.
 The live chat incorporates subscribers in the content, Twitch creators consistently engage with ‘Chatters,’ keeping them online for hours on end.